dome01/dome01.github.io/_posts/2021-07-24-first-blog.markdown

 ---
 layout: post
-title:  "What the f*ck am I supposed to do?"
+title:  "What the am I supposed to do?"
 date:   2021-07-24 22:09:14 +0200
 categories: blog
 ---